The Technology, Media and Telecommunications Review: Poland

 Additionally, the TL also provides for a number of requirements concerning the contract for the provision of telecommunications services, for example, concerning a form (Article 56(2) of the TL) and the elements it should contain (Article 56(3) of the TL) A similar regulation is provided for in Article 252 of the ECL.
 The ECL clarifies the important requirement indicated in the given article shall be included in a single document.
 Pre-contractual information and a concise summary of the contract terms and conditions are also an integral part of the contract concluded with the consumer.
 The ECL also includes further regulations in this area (Article 253 et seq. of the ECL).
 The Polish legislator is showing some inconsistency during the process of the EECC implementation.
 While working on the ECL, the parliament amended the TL by adding Articles 56(1)–56(3) on termination, automatic extension and informing the subscriber of the most advantageous tariff packages offered.

 Further requirements concern terms and conditions (Article 57 of the TL and Article 262 of the ECL) and the possibility to change or terminate its terms and conditions (Article 60a of the TL and Article 270 of the ECL).

-The Law also contains legal requirements for the regulations of provided services (Articles 59 and 60 of the TL and Article 254 of the ECL).
+The Law also contains legal requirements for the regulation of provided services (Articles 59 and 60 of the TL and Article 254 of the ECL).

 iv Privacy and data security